wpeverest/everest-forms/.github/CONTRIBUTING.md

 The source code found in GitHub doesn't contains any compiled CSS or JS files, requiring a build process.

-In a terminal go to your WooCommerce installation, and run:
+In a terminal go to your Everest Forms installation, and run:

 ```bash
 npm install